 The simple fact of having it at home will serve to flood your soul with courage and willingness to overcome how many vicissitudes appear before you.

 Old origins of its magical uses and properties

 Ancient Greeks considered thyme as a powerful plant endowed with magic.
-For them, this was an herb born directly from the tears of Helen of Troy.
+For them, this herb was born directly from Helen of Troy’s tears.
 They believed that adding thyme into a liquid will enhance this liquid with exceptional medicinal and healing powers.

 Thyme was always present in historical societies.
 And so it reached the practitioners of Wicca magic.

-Its users place branches in the corners of their home.
+Its users place branches in the corners of their homes.
 In this way, they prevent lightning strikes and expel bad influences.

 Greek soldiers put thyme into bathwater to become more courageous.

-Add it to your bathroom before an event which makes you nervous (anything from public speaking to a decisive game).
+Add it to your bathroom before an event that makes you nervous (from public speaking to a decisive game).

 If you’ve experienced a tragedy or the loss of a loved one, once you’ve gone through your deepest mourning phase, hang thyme’s bags over the windows and doors.

 This will remove the heaviness of mourning from your home.